gdmoney/gcp-cloud-functions-github-actions/README.md

 - GitHub > Actions > New workflow > set up a workflow yourself > ...
   - modify the parameters below and copy & paste in the editor

-- GCP Cloud Functions function will be updated every time the `main.py` Python code or the `update-cloud-functions.yml` files are modified
+- GCP Cloud Functions function will be updated every time the `main.py` Python code or the `update-cloud-functions.yml` files are modified and changes are pushed to the `main` branch

 ### Parameters
 - **`gcloud functions deploy`** - name of the existing function